 With the boiling point determined, bring 4″ of water to a vigorous boil in a short, wide pot.
 Insert the thermometer stem or probe 2″ into the boiling water, stirring gently for about 10 seconds, then take a reading.

-A high-quality instant-read thermometer like the ThermoWorks Thermapen should read within +/-0.7°F of the boiling point for your location.
+A high-quality instant-read thermometer like the ThermoWorks Thermapen ONE should read within +/-0.5°F of the boiling point for your location.
 A high-quality bimetal thermometer like the Tel-Tru BQ300 BBQ Thermometer should read within +/-2°F of the boiling point.

 The ThermoWorks ChefAlarm shown in these photos registered 210°F in the boiling water test.
 At the time of these photos, the boiling point for my location was calculated as 210.5°F. The ChefAlarm was off by just -0.5°F, making it a very accurate probe thermometer.